CrossingsCon/crossingscon.org/_static/about/rules.md

 order: 80
 ---

 The main focus of CrossingsCon is to hang out and have fun!
 But there is also a code of conduct we expect our attendees, staff, and guests to adhere to so that the convention stays fun for everyone.
+The rules below will be in effect for the 2025 convention, and attendees should be familiar with them before arriving at the convention.

+##### Table of Contents
 - [Convention Rules](#convention-rules)
 - [Anti-harassment Policy](#anti-harassment-policy)
 - [Spoiler Policy](#spoiler-policy)